ringcentral/engage-digital-api-docs/docs/interactions/structured-messages/rich-link.md

 | **`structured_content.attachment_id`** | String | **Optional**.
 Existing attachment id used to decorate the rich link with an image.
 Should be public.
 Should be jpg, jpeg or png.
 Should be less than 5MB.
 [Upload attachments](../../../basics/uploads) for you own custom images. |
 | **`structured_content.attachment_fallback_id`** | String | **Optional**.
 Fallback in case the attachment related to the attachment_id doesn’t meet the source requirements.
 Must be public.
 Only jpg, jpeg, png formats.
 Maximum size of 5 MB.
 [Upload attachments](../../../basics/uploads) for you own custom images. |

-## Example: Apple Messages for Business
+## Example: Apple Messages for Business - Rich Link

 <img class="img-fluid" width="350" src="../../../img/structured-messages-rich-link-apple-biz.png">